change-metrics/monocle/README.md

 exec ./contrib/pre-commit "$@"
 ```

-and making it executable with "chmod +x .git/hooks/pre-commit".
+and making it executable with `chmod +x .git/hooks/pre-commit`.